-BF&M has established defined contribution pension plans for eligible qualifying employees.
-Contributions by the Group to these defined contribution plans are subject to certain vesting requirements and are generally a set percentage of an employee's annual income and matched against employee contributions.
-The cost of the defined contribution pension plans are not reflected in the tables below.
-An expense of \$380 (2018 - \$362) equating to the service cost for the year for these employees was reported during the year.
+BF&M has established a defined contribution pension plan for eligible qualifying employees.
+Contributions by the Group to the defined contribution plans are subject to certain vesting requirements and are generally a set percentage of an employee's annual income and matched against employee contributions.
+The cost of the defined contribution pension plan is not reflected in the tables below.
+An expense of \$259 (2019 - \$380) equating to the service cost for the year for these employees was reported during the year.